Home Dermatology Dermatologist | When A Doctor Is Called a Dermatologist, What Does This Mean? πŸ‘©πŸΌβ€βš•οΈπŸ‘¨πŸΎβ€βš•οΈ

 • Find the cause of a grandfather’s excruciating itching, which is a life-threatening liver ailment

-• Treat a young woman’s hair loss, giving her the confidence she needs to finish her job hunt
+• Treat a young woman’s hair loss, giving her the confidence, she needs to finish her job hunt

 Procedures That a Dermatologist Doctor May Utilize

 Dermatologists handle conditions affecting the skin, nails, and hair using a variety of medical and cosmetic methods.
 Many skin disorders may be treated with medications and noninvasive procedures, while others need more aggressive methods.
-These operations may be performed in a hospital or an outpatient environment like a doctor’s office or, even better, at your home!
+These operations may be performed in a hospital or an outpatient environment like a doctor’s office, or even better, at your home!
 In the following, you see some procedures that a dermatologist may use to treat his/her patient’s skin problem(s).

 A Dermatologist May Use Chemical Peels to Make Facial Skin Smoother

 Chemical peels entail using a chemical solution that causes a layer of skin to peel off, exposing new, often smoother skin below.
 A dermatologist may utilize this method to treat certain forms of acne as well as sun-damaged skin.
-Additionally, it helps treat cosmetic issues, including age spots and bags under the eyes.
+Additionally, it helps treat cosmetic issues including age spots and bags under the eyes.

 Cryotherapy Is Good for Eliminating Afflicted Skin Cells

 Warts are one of several benign skin conditions that may be quickly treated with cryotherapy.
 To eliminate the afflicted cells, the treatment includes freezing skin lesions, often using liquid nitrogen.
 Cryotherapy facials, which simply administer cold to the face, are used on certain persons.
-Others utilize a cryotherapy wand to concentrate the treatment on a particular region, such as a sore joint.
+Others utilize a cryotherapy wand to concentrate the treatment on a particular region, such a sore joint.

-Dermabrasion: A Noninvasive Method for Rejuvenating Facial Skin
+Dermabrasion; A Noninvasive Method for Rejuvenating Facial Skin

 Scar tissue, the appearance of small wrinkles and tattoos, and perhaps precancerous skin regions may all be reduced using dermabrasion.
 The top layer of skin is removed by a dermatologist using a swiftly moving brush.